LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The object identifier argument can also be a :term:`parameter variable` when using the directive in a parametric object or a parametric category.
-In this case, dynamic binding will necessarily be used for all listed predicates (and non-terminals).
+In this case, :term:`dynamic binding` will necessarily be used for all listed predicates (and non-terminals).
 The parameter variable must be instantiated at runtime when the messages are sent.
 This feature simplifies experimenting with multiple implementations of the same protocol (for example, to evaluate